digitalocean/container-blueprints/DOKS-CI-CD/README.md

 2. How easy can I deploy to multiple environments and Kubernetes clusters?
 3. What happens if my CI/CD system goes down?

+Argo CD helps you implement GitOps, and keep your Kubernetes manifests (even those used in this guide) synced with a Git repository.
+No need to go back and apply everything by hand on every change.
+GitOps also allows you to easily keep track of changes, and most important forbid manual intervention in your cluster (via other members in the team using `kubectl`, for example).

-First, the most important aspect is to have a setup where a specialized system takes care of the CD part, and doesn't interfere or it's not dependent on the CI part.
+Next, the most important aspect is to have a setup where a specialized system takes care of the CD part, and doesn't interfere or it's not dependent on the CI part.
 If the CI system goes down for some reason, it shouldn't affect the CD part and vice-versa.
 On the other hand, a system or a component that does multiple things at once can be prone to failure in accomplishing both.
-So, it's best to follow the single responsibility principle in general, and let Tekton take care of the CI part, and Argo to handle CD.
-On top of that, you can use Argo to deploy and maintain configuration for system applications used in this blueprint as well, such as Tekton and Knative.
+So, it's best to follow the single responsibility principle in general, and let Tekton take care of the CI part, and Argo to handle CD (as well as GitOps).

 ### Applications

 Argo CD is using the [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) core concept to manage applications deployment and lifecycle.
-Inside an Argo CD application manifest you define the Git repository hosting your application definitions, as well as the corresponding Kubernetes cluster to deploy applications.
+Inside an Argo CD application manifest you define the Git repository hosting your application definitions, as well as the corresponding Kubernetes cluster used to deploy your applications.
 In other words, an Argo CD application defines the relationship between a source repository and a Kubernetes cluster.
 It's a very concise and scalable design, where you can associate multiple sources (Git repositories) and corresponding Kubernetes clusters.

 A major benefit of using applications is that you don't need to deploy Argo to each cluster individually.
 You can use a dedicated cluster for Argo, and deploy applications to all clusters at once from a single place.
 This way, you avoid Argo CD downtime or loss, in case other environments have issues or get decommissioned.